 The title 'Partner' conveys that the person is a senior member within their respective division, and is among the group of persons who hold an equity interest (shareholder) in its parent entity, Findex Group Limited.
-The only professional service offering which is conducted by a partnership is external audit, conducted via the Crowe Australasia external audit division and Unison SMSF Audit.
+The only professional service offering which is conducted by a partnership is the Crowe Australasia external audit division.
 All other professional services offered by Findex Group Limited are conducted by a privately owned organisation and/or its subsidiaries.